 No one answers.

-The slam of a wooden gate draws her attention, past the large bay windows bulging from the left side of the house.
+The slam of a wooden gate draws her attention, past the large bay windows bulging out from the side of the house to her right.
 An older woman emerges.
 She has grey hair and a stocky, but crooked, body.
-Her skin is deep brown, a shade lighter than the young woman’s own and she stomps through the ivy covering the front yard in purple rain boots.
+Her skin is deep brown, a shade lighter than the young woman’s own, and she stomps through the ivy covering the front yard in purple rain boots.
 A dish towel droops between her hands, something folded inside of it.

 “She locked me out again.
-Goddamned beast can sleep outside if she thinks she can…” The old woman stops, lifting her head to see the figure waiting on the veranda.
+Goddamned beast can sleep outside if she thinks she can…” The old woman stops, lifting her head to observe the figure waiting on the veranda.
 She blinks.